extend-a-story/extend-a-story/README.txt

   setting, you should receive email notifying you of the newly created episode.

-- Take the contents of the docs directory and place them in a directory accessible to your web server.
+- Take the contents of the 'docs' directory and place them in a directory accessible to your web server.
 These HTML pages are the documentation for the users of Extend-A-Story.
 Be sure to link to them from your site.

 If you want to set up multiple stories, you follow the same directions